 - Pledges and brothers learn about the strong links to our chapter's past and strive to uphold them.

-- Three Phi Delts serve on the Wabash Board of Trustees, and five more are emeritus trustees.
+- Eight Phi Delts serve on the Wabash Board of Trustees.

 - Brother Allan Anderson '65 served as co-chair for the College's most recent capital campaign, the Challenge for Excellence with Brothers Dave Orr '57 and Mike Dill '71.